 Friendship combines laughter, sacrifice, commitment, and love to create a powerful bond between the people who care for one another.

 Each year on the first Sunday in August, people around the world celebrate their friends and the love they share.
-Friendship Day will be celebrated in July or August (depending on the year), and it’s an important time for kids to reflect on some of the most important relationships in their lives.
+Friendship Day will be celebrated in July or August (depending on the year), and it’s an important time for kids to reflect on some of the most important friendships and relationships (and new friendships!) in their lives.